 We should be especially careful here to decide what we mean by change.
-ITIL assumes a traditional model of change management that CFEngine does not need.
-ITIL's ideas apply to the management of CFEngine's configuration, not the way in which CFEngine carries out its work.
+ITIL assumes a traditional model of change management that CFEngine does not necessarily need.
+ITIL's ideas apply to the management of CFEngine's configuration, not specifically to the way in which CFEngine carries out its automated manipulations of the system.